Getting StartedGoing Live

 Before removing your existing vendor tags and relying solely on Datafly Signal:

-• Data collection domain is configured with an A record and SSL
+• Data collection domain is configured (DNS + SSL) and resolves to your Signal deployment

 • Datafly.js snippet is on every page with the correct pipeline key and endpoint